fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/electronics.md

 * pd002 = 1
 * pd070 = 1
 * pd007 = clear
+* PD011 = 166
 * jumper leftmost (VI to center)

+Also set the spin up and spin down time to 2s.

 ## Motors